 How long do I have to file a bicycle accident claim?

 In most cases, you have two years from the date of the accident to file a claim.
 This deadline is known as the statute of limitations.
-Since the window to file your claim can vary depending on the circumstances (e.g. the statute of limitations for cases involving government employees is six months), it is best to consult with a trustworthy attorney ASAP.
+Since the window to file your claim can vary depending on the circumstances (e.g. the statute of limitations for cases involving government employees is six months), it’s best to consult with a trustworthy attorney ASAP.
 Otherwise, you may miss the opportunity to pursue compensation for your damages.

 How long does a bicycle accident case take?

-A typical bicycle accident case in California can take anywhere from a few months to several years.
+A typical bicycle accident case in California can take anywhere from a few months to several years to resolve.
 There is no clear answer, though there are a few guidelines.
 More serious injuries usually lead to longer cases, as do liability disputes and other complicating factors.
 While no attorney can give you an exact figure regarding the length of your case (and don’t trust those who tell you otherwise), he or she can extrapolate an estimate from the facts of your case.

 What if I was partly at fault for my bicycle accident?